Skip to main content

 Usage: AI Agent (MCP)

-// AI agent discovers tool
+The agent discovers the tool via tools/list:

 {